sjransom/sjransom.dev/src/posts/adding-jsonresume/json-resume.md

 date: '28 April 2020'
 ---

+### Introduction

 This guide will assume you already have a basic level of React and GraphQL as well as blog built with Gatsby already set up, if you haven't you can build one following the guide in this [post](./building-this-blog).

 The [JSON Resume](https://jsonresume.org/) is an open-source project to create a JSON-based standard for resumes.
 You may ask 'why would you want to use this?' - personally I think it's much cleaner to have all your information stored in one central JSON file rather than keeping it inside static HTML files, it's much easier to update in the future and also if you ever want to change the theme of your resume this will make it a lot less fiddly.

+### Schema

-At this stage you can add all of your own information and experience to the schema or just use the pre-filled dummy copy for now, save this file into `src/data/resome.json`.
+Let's get started, firstly create a json file and save it to `src/data/resome.json`.
+At this stage you can add all of your own information and experience to the schema or just use the pre-filled dummy copy for now

-Example JSON Resume schema:
+Example JSON Resume schema from jsonresume.org:

 ```json
 {